 How to Fix Worn-Out Brake Pads Easily

-If you experience longer braking distances or need to apply more pressure to the brake levers which are mounted on your handlebars, it may be time to replace your brake pads.
+If you experience longer braking distances or need to apply more pressure to the brake levers that are mounted on your handlebars, it may be time to replace your brake pads.

 The rubber surface of brake pads has parallel grooves that indent the wheel rims.
 Once the grooves on the rubber no longer exist, it’s time to go for new brake blocks.